bteeuwen170/carina/README.md

 An active Internet connection is also needed to download the necessary files.

-Issue this command to build the Carina toolchain:
+Issue this command to build the Clemence toolchain:

 	make toolchain

-## Building Carina
+## Building Clemence

-These applications are required to build the Carina kernel:
+These applications are required to build the Clemence kernel:
 * GNU make
-* Carina toolchain
+* Clemence toolchain
 * cdrkit (for genisoimage to build an ISO image)
 * GRUB (for grub-mkimage to build an ISO image)

-Issue this command to build the carina kernel:
+Issue this command to build the clemence kernel:

-	make carina
+	make clemence

 ## About